-- 15.1 Upon receipt of the Case Officer's report by the Associate Pro Vice-Chancellor (Academic Experience), the case will normally be referred to a Formal Panel.
-The rationale for the procedure followed after the completion of the investigation, and the decision to proceed to a Formal Panel will be communicated to the student in writing, normally within seven days of the completion of the investigation. - 15.2 The date of the panel, membership, and format of the Formal Panel will be communicated to the student in advance of the proceedings by the Academic Office, normally not less than fourteen days in advance of the meeting. - 15.3 If there are any concerns in relation to a member of the Panel, parties are asked to express those concerns in writing to the Academic Office who will consider any such concerns. - 15.4 Any documentation for the meeting of the panel will be circulated to the members of the Formal Panel, the student and the Case Officer, normally not less than seven days in advance of the meeting. - 15.5 Where a Formal Panel cannot reach an agreement, the University will appoint an appropriately qualified person to review the case and make a decision about the outcome of the case.
-This decision will be final. - 15.6 Following the meeting of the Formal Panel, the student will be formally notified of the outcome in writing within seven days of the meeting of the Formal Panel.
+- to a Case Review Panel.
+The rationale for the procedure followed after the completion of the investigation, the classification of the case as complex, and the decision to proceed to a Case Review Panel will be communicated to the student in writing, normally within five clear working days of the completion of the investigation. - 15.4 The date of the panel, membership, and format of the Case Review Panel will be communicated to the student in advance of the proceedings by the Office of the Associate Pro Vice-Chancellor (Student Experience), normally not less than ten clear working days in advance of the meeting. - 15.5 Any documentation for the meeting of the panel will be circulated to the members of the Fitness to Practise Panel, the student and the Case Officer, normally not less than five clear working days in advance of the meeting. - 15.6 Following the meeting of the Case Review Panel, the student will be formally notified of the outcome in writing within five clear working days of the meeting of the Case Review Panel.